wbt11a/h265Convert/README.md

     <p>Optionally edit convertScript.sh to include pphb for progress bar, or regular ffmpeg
     <p>Optionally edit convertScript.sh to enable verbose logging or not
     <p>Optionally edit convertScript.sh to enable progress bar or not.
 This requires pphb installation.
 See above.
-  4. Let crontab take over.
+  5. Let crontab take over.

+ Note:  The process will suspend if Plex Transcoder is running.
+This can obviously be modified to detect other applications that should have priority.

  The script will convert all subdirectories and move the completed file into the prior files location, while moving the non-265 file into h265files/.